-E. The Board/IC will review the final analyses and recommendations from the CIO and general4 consultant and approveStrategic Asset Allocation Portfolio weights, targets and ranges (maximum - minimum).
-The SAAP shall be updated annually to reflect the current capital market assumptions (CMA) of the Board's general consultant.
-Although this iInvestment Ppolicy Statement will be reviewed annually, any proposed changes to the document (other a. :

-Formatted: Indent: Left: 0.63", Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" than changes in accordance with the Strategic Asset Allocation setting process) shall be taken into consideration under the following conditions:
+- E. The SAAP shall be updated annually to reflect the current capital market assumptions (CMA) of the Board's general consultant.
+Although this Investment Policy Statement will be reviewed annually, any proposed changes to the document (other than changes in accordance with the Strategic Asset Allocation setting process) shall be taken into consideration under the following conditions: - a.

-- a.
 The Plan's general investment consultant brings forth a recommended change to align with current industry best practices; and/or - b.
 There is a significant shift in the direction of the investment management program by the Board.